emilbayes/crypto-secretbox-rekey/README.md

 # `crypto-secretbox-rekey`

-> Experimental extension to `libsodium` `crypto_secretbox` that allows for rekeying without decrypting the plaintext
+> Experimental extension to `libsodium` `crypto_secretbox` that allows for rekeying without decrypting the ciphertext

 :warning: Work in progress!
 This is an experiment :construction: